tomwhartung/artsyvisions.com/README.md

 - [ ] Reconcile any differences between current versions of settings.py and what's in RCS
 - [ ] Need responsive score graphs on seeourminds.com
 - [ ] Ensure 404 - Page Not Found functionality works on all sites
+- [ ] Margins and centering on seeourminds.com's image page for large screens need work
 - [ ] New promotional business cards
   - [ ] One side: Groja.com/about
   - [ ] Other side: ArtsyVisions.com